 A synthetic yeast strain has been constructed by introducing analog-sensitive mutations in PKA that renders selective inhibition of PKA activity by a small cell-permeable inhibitor, 1-NM-PP1.
 This chemical genetic strategy was combined with microfluidics and quantitative microscopy to control dynamic patterns of PKA input and monitor single-cell responses.
 This system was used to systematically investigate how the dynamics of transcription factor Msn2 are interpreted by its target genes (Hao et al., 2013; Hao and O'Shea, 2012).
 For example, in the movie, oscillatory patterns of transcription factor translocation were artificially generated using the synthetic system.

-Cellular aging plays an important role in many diseases, such as cancers, metabolic syndromes and neurodegenerative disorders.
-Although there has been steady progress in identifying age-related factors such as reactive oxygen species and genomic instability, an emerging challenge is to reconcile the mechanistic contributions of these factors with the fact that genetically identical cells age at significantly different rates.
+Cellular aging plays an important role in many diseases, such as cancers and neurodegenerative disorders.
+Although there has been steady progress in identifying age-related factors such as reactive oxygen species and genomic instability, an emerging challenge is to reconcile the contributions of these factors with the fact that genetically identical cells age at significantly different rates.
 Such complexity requires single-cell analyses designed to unravel the interplay of aging dynamics and variability.
 We developed novel microfluidic technologies that enable tracking of the replicative aging of single yeast cells in a fully automated fashion.
-We aim to combine this transformative approach with computational modeling to obtain a quantitative and predictive understanding of the heterogeneous aging process in single cells.
+We aim to combine this transformative approach with computational modeling to obtain a quantitative and predictive understanding of the aging process and to develop new strategies to promote longevity.

 We have expanded our quantitative biology research into mammalian cell systems.
 We have developed new microfluidic and imaging technologies to track individual mammalian cells over a very long period of time.
 Our current work focuses on studying the heterogeneous signaling dynamics in cancer cells and how these dynamics influence cancer cell growth.